About Lory

 As a woman in business, I’ve often been the only woman on a panel.
 I’ve also been asked where I’m “really from” more times than I can count.
 Over time, that has made me a cultural chameleon of sorts.
 I’m curious about the origins of words, traditions, and the quiet systems that shape how we communicate across cultures.
 I am also, for the record, a terrible swimmer who loves the ocean.

 Enfin, I used to run an international podcast company called Studio Ochenta, producing multilingual, award-winning projects across Europe and the Americas.
 Running Ochenta taught me how brands grow without paid media or trends.
-Growth came through story, trust, partnerships, and community.
-It also taught me when it’s time to let go and begin again.
-I sunset the company in 2025 to focus on new creative endeavors, which include:
+Ochenta’s growth came through story, trust, partnerships, and community.
+Being a first time founder also taught me when it’s time to let go and begin again.

-• Being a good mom
+Being a good mom

 Hello, nice to meet you.
 Now what?